m-kroog/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

 > > 'xargs' is a command used to convert inputs from STDIN into arugments to command.
-An example is xargs find -name, where you would specify the name of the f    ile as an input.
+An example is xargs find -name, where you would specify the name of the file as an input.